wgtechlabs/unthread-webhook-server/README.md

 - **Duplicate event prevention** - Redis-based deduplication with TTL prevents processing the same event twice
 - **Event queuing to Redis** - Queues events to the `unthread-events` queue for asynchronous processing
 - **Comprehensive audit logging** - Detailed logs for platform detection validation and debugging
-- **Error handling and recovery** - Graceful error handling with proper lock cleanup and retry mechanisms
+- **Error handling and recovery** - Graceful error handling and retry mechanisms

 ### Platform Source Detection